Sparsity of solutions for variational inverse problems with finite-dimensional data: Setting and preliminary results

 In this section we want to obtain optimality conditions for Problem \ref{auxpro} deriving a dual formulation and showing that under our hypotheses we have \emph{no gap} between the primal and the dual problem.

-In order to perform this analysis we need to endow the space $X_{\mathcal{N}}^*$ with the Mackey topology.
+In order to perform this analysis we need to endow the space $X_{\mathcal{N}}^*$ equipped with the weak*-topology with the associated Mackey topology.
 For the reader's convenience we remind the definition of the Mackey topology and we refer to \cite{Schaefer} for a comprehensive treatment.
 Given a real locally convex space $Y$, define the following family of seminorms on $Y^*$:

 for every $A\subset Y$ absolutely convex and weakly compact.
 This family of seminorms generates a locally convex topology on $Y^*$ that is called \emph{Mackey topology} and it is denoted by $\tau(Y^*,Y)$.
-It is the strongest topology on $Y^*$ such that $Y$ is still the dual of $Y^*$.
+It is the strongest topology on $Y^*$ such that $Y$ is still the dual of $Y^*$ (see Theorem 9 in Section A.4 of \cite{Aubin}).

 Further, we need the notion of \emph{Fenchel conjugate} functionals which are defined as follows.
 Given a real locally convex space $Y$ and a proper function $f: Y \rightarrow (-\infty,+\infty]$ we denote by $f^* : Y^* \rightarrow (-\infty,+\infty]$ the conjugate of $f$ defined as